adrianapps/hydroponic-manager-api/README.md

     - DRF Authentication Interface.

 ## Documentation
-You can access swagger and redoc documentation in following endpoints:
+You can access swagger and redoc documentation at the following endpoints:
 - **`/swagger/`**
 - **`/redoc/`**